lenincompres/DOM.create/README.md

 ### DOM.get() and element.get()

 This method returns a value based on the *string* provided, whether it is an attribute, style property, element tag (in the scope), or a query selector.
-If no station is given. it will return the value property of the innerHTML.
+If no station is given, it returns the value property or the innerHTML (in it's deffect).

 ```javascript
 DOM.get('backgroundColor'); // returns the body's background color